Simple DIY Kitchen Herb Garden

 A simple DIY garden project that is easy and fun kitchen herb garden.
 So easy to do and looks amazing!
 I did this for less than $35 including the plants!

-We hung our pots on the sides of our cabinets so finding the right spot was important to keep things looking even from all viewpoints.
+Before you attach the hooks, be sure to measure the location of each container.
+We hung our pots on the sides of our cabinets, so finding the right spot was important to keep things looking even from all viewpoints.

 The easiest way to do this is to hold up the lowest pot to get a good height, then mark that point with painter’s tape.